thoughtbot/paperclip/README.md

 NOTE: Also starting at version 4.0.0, Paperclip has another validation that cannot be turned off.
 This validation will prevent content type spoofing.
-That is, uploading, say, a PHP document as part of the EXIF tags of a well-formed JPEG.
+That is, uploading a PHP document (for example) as part of the EXIF tags of a well-formed JPEG.
 This check is limited to the media type (the first part of the MIME type, so, 'text' in 'text/plain').
 This will prevent HTML documents from being uploaded as JPEGs, but will not prevent GIFs from being uploaded with a .jpg extension.
 This validation will only add validation errors to the form.
 It will not cause Errors to be raised.

 Defaults
 --------